 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
+We keep a record of known bullying, these are recorded on CPOMs and reported to the LGB via the Termly Safeguarding Report.
+Incidents are analysed by the DSL & Safeguarding Governor and any trends reported to the governing body.
+All staff are aware that pupils with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.

-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the Headteacher will consider implementing child protection procedures.
+If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the Headteacher/DSL and the DDSL will consider implementing child protection procedures.